 Plica has several, though some of the other characters also get in on it.

-3-gatsu no Lion has a rather grim example of this trope in its first chapter.
+Sangatsu No Lion has a rather grim example of this trope in its first chapter.
 Rei imagines himself beating his adoptive father to death while Rei's paralleling beating his father in a professional shogi match to a news story of a man murdering his father with blunt force.
 Yikes.

-In Is This A Zombie, Ayumu constantly imagines Eucliwood talking to him, usually praising him and acting sexy.
+In Is This a Zombie?, Ayumu constantly imagines Eucliwood talking to him, usually praising him and acting sexy.
 In each imagine spot, she is voiced by a different actress.

 Give Me Liberty has a few imagine spots that display the main character as a panther and the villain as a hunter.